-The team is fortunate to have support from two emergency services partners: Fire District 1 of Snohomish County Finance and the Snohomish County Department of Emergency Management (DEM).
+The team is fortunate to have support from two emergency services partners: South County Fire, Snohomish County Finance and the Snohomish County Department of Emergency Management (DEM).

 These agencies provide continual support by assisting with the development of guiding documents, securing grants for training and equipment, and providing administrative assistance.